euguilhermegirardi/Redux-Hooks-Intro-2/README.md

 # Redux-Hooks-Intro-2
-Simples example of Redux with Hooks.
+Simple example of Redux with Hooks.

 ## About the exercise